 "Our love for him now ain't hard to explain, The Hero of Canton, the man they call Jayne!"

-Jayne Cobb is the typical anti-hero that fans fall in love with, yet he's not particularly likeable in many ways.
+Jayne Cobb is the typical anti-hero that fans fall in love with; yet to say he's "likeable" would be a gross overstatement.
 So, the moment when we discover that an entire town idolises him is a surprising highlight of Firefly's first and only season.

 To welcome Jayne back, the residents of the town perform a charming folk legend that sings Cobb's praises, completely unaware that he's actually the opposite of what a typical hero would stand for.

 Whedon's composition reappears at the end of the Jaynestown episode in an instrumental arrangement that demonstrates how versatile the director's songwriting actually is.
 'The Ballad of Jayne Cobb' is a typically strong example of Whedon's ability to write songs that are funny and entertaining yet also serve the narrative too.
 As if that wasn't enough to entice you into the world of Firefly, Jayne's just awesome, so you should go check out the cinematic adaptation Serenity immediately.

 "I will go rolling fast / Arms out in the rain / Feel momentum building ’tilI I lift off ground like an airplane."

 For the final episode of Dollhouse's first season, Whedon made the bold choice to set the story in the distant future, hinting at the potential future direction of the show while also providing closure, in case the program didn't return for another run.